-To find a good WordPress developer requires some time and effort.
-We would highly recommended visiting one of the vetted marketplaces which we mentioned above, then run a small test with a number of candidates to see which of them is the right fit for your company.
+Finding a good WordPress developer requires some time and effort.
+We would highly recommend visiting one of the vetted marketplaces which we mentioned above, then run a small test with a number of candidates to see which of them is the right fit for your company.

-2. Where can I hire/find a WordPress designer?
+2. Where can I find a WordPress designer?

 To hire a WordPress designer requires the same strategy as hiring any WordPress freelancer, the only difference is in the actual job they will do.
-In reality, you'll have to find a number of people from vetted marketplaces such as the above.
+In reality, you'll have to find a number of people from vetted marketplaces.
 Then perform a small project with them to see whether they are suitable for the work you need.

 3. What does a WordPress developer do?